-I’m sure you might have read the first part where we talk about some yummy and delicious authentic malvani dishes.
+If I had to pick my personal favorites from the list, it would be Khaproli and Shirvale 🙂 I’m sure you might have read the first part where we talked about some yummy and delicious authentic malvani dishes.
 I would love to know if you have had any of them before.

-People here believe in good home-cooked food and a healthy lifestyle which results in a healthy body.
-Some of the everyday essentials often used to cook are freshly grated coconut (people hardly use dry coconut or it’s often used along with fresh coconut for added flavor).
-The other essential is rice and rice flour – We have Rice for lunch and dinner and rice flour is used to make fluffy bhakri, ambolya, and ghavane.
+People here believe in good home-cooked food and a healthy lifestyle, which results in a healthy body.
+Some of the everyday essentials often used to cook are freshly grated coconut (people hardly use dry coconut, or it’s often used along with fresh coconut for added flavor).
+The other essential is rice and rice flour – We have Rice for lunch and dinner, and rice flour is used to make fluffy bhakri, ambolya, and ghavane.
 Malvani masala – This masala is made by locals and can be easily consumed by elders or kids.
 So the food isn’t spicy but has a unique flavor of its own.

 Olya Kajuchi Usal